Kai-Junhan/SETU_SoftwareEngineering_GroupWork/README.md

-# This folder contains the group assignment for programming practice by the SETU team.
+# This folder contains the group assignment for programming practice by the SETU students team.